How to Become a Grief Coach (2026 Guide)

 Next steps

-If you’ve been considering a path in grief support, becoming a grief coach may be the right step.
+If you’ve been considering a path in grief support or would like to train as grief life coach, becoming a grief coach may be the right step.
 Start by exploring our complete guide: Accredited Grief Coach Training.

 Or, if you’re ready now, view the full course and enrolment details: Grief Coach Training Course Page.